1. Password Tips

-- Password should not be the same as account name
+- Password should not be the same as the relevant account name.

-- Password should not be dictionary wordings like "Password"
+- Password should not be common wording like "Password" or "P@ssw0rd".

 - Remember your password and DO NOT write it down or reveal it to anyone.

-- Use our APP to check transactions on your account more frequently, check statements, emails and SMS notifications as soon as you receive them.
-Should you notice any unusual or unauthorised transactions, please change your Password and notify the Bank immediately.
+- Regularly verify the transaction records on your account, check statements, emails and SMS notifications as soon as you receive them.
+Should you notice any unusual or unauthorized transactions, please change your password AND report to PAOB customer service centre at (852) 3762 9900 immediately.

-- Always keep the electronic receipt for fund transfers and bill payment transactions to help you verify transactions.
+- Always keep the electronic receipt for fund transfers and bill payment transactions (such as email and SMS) as a record to help you verify relevant transactions.

-- Our emails and text messages never include hyperlinks to our APP or any page that asks you to fill in personal information.
-We will never ask you to confirm or provide us with any personal data by replying to an email.
+- Our emails and text messages never include hyperlinks to our APP or any page that directs you to carry out transactions or asks you to fill in sensitive personal information (including login passwords or one-time passwords).
+We will never ask you to confirm or provide us with any sensitive personal information by replying to an email.

-- When conducting fund transfer or bill payments, a One-Time-Password (OTP) is send to you via SMS to authorise the payment instructions.
-Never tell your SMS OTP or password to anyone, even if they claim to be from the bank, the law enforcement agencies or government officials
+- When conducting fund transfers or bill payments, a One-Time-Password (OTP) will be sent to you via SMS to authorize the payment instructions.
+Never tell or forward your SMS OTP or password to anyone, even if such person claims to be from a bank, a law enforcement agency or a government official.

 - If your mobile phone number has been changed, you should notify the bank to update your record immediately.